Indeed, a catchy headline is your entry into your reader and potential customer’s world–and that’s a very busy space they occupy.

 According to Debra Jason, one of the reasons why using numbers works in headlines is because numbers are like “brain candy.”
 In other words, the brain is receptive to numbers.

 It’s very important to understand the science behind odd numbers.
-Often, you find viral blog posts with odd numbers in the headlines and you may have wondered why the authors didn’t use even numbers.
+Often, you find viral blog posts with odd numbers in the headlines and you may have wondered why the authors didn’t use even numbers in their list post.
 Here are typical examples, from Buzzfeed.com:

 According to Content Marketing Institute, the brain seems to believe odd numbers more than even numbers.
 Odd numbers also seem to help people digest and recall information more easily.